Spetchley Park Gardens, Spetchley, Worcester, WR5 1RS

-Visitors can join a free guided tour of the Gardens on the first Sunday of every month, our next tour is 2 September.
-Tours last approximately 1 hour and depart from the Welcome Centre at 11.30am.
+Visitors can join a free guided tour of the Gardens on the first Sunday of every month.
+Our first tour of the year will take place on 2 June.
+Tours last approximately 1 hour and depart from the outside the Tea Room at 11.15am.
 Normal admission applies and spaces are limited.

-Garden admission plus trail map is just £1 for children, normal admission applies for adults.
+£1 entry for children (includes a treat), normal admission applies for adults.

 Our children's trail reveals a hidden and enchanting world of fairies and elves, collect Reuben's Map from the Welcome Centre and see how many beautifully hand crafted doors you can spot.

 Map included with admission from 4 May - 29 September.

 Soul Sanctuary are a wonderful addition to the Gardens offering yoga classes in beautiful, peaceful, surroundings.
 There are a range of 60 and 90 minute classes in the Willmott Room that include Vinyasa, Yin, Hatha and Nidra.
 Members can also enjoy a variety of workshops to really encourage that inner calm and zen.